 - Minimum polling interval

-A large list of publicly accessible NTP servers worldwide is provided by ntp.org, the online home for the NTP project.
+A large list of publicly accessible devices worldwide is provided by ntp.org, the online home for the NTP project.
 Usually you want to pick a server nearest your client device to reduce latencies.

-How do I set up the NetBurner NTP Server?
+How do I set up the NetBurner NTP Time Server?

 - Open the Windows Control Panel and select “Clock, Language, and Region” (Win 7) or “Clock and Region (Win 10).
 In the Classic Windows Control Panel there is also link called “Date and Time.”